If you’ve ever wanted to learn how to start a blog, you’ve come to the right place.

 One of the things I love about WordPress is how easy it is to customize your site and build something truly unique.
 That’s made possible by themes.

-WordPress themes take the content from WordPress (posts, pages, etc.) and display it in a way that looks beautiful and hopefully meets your individual needs.
+A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More take the content from WordPress (posts, pages, etc.) and display it in a way that looks beautiful and hopefully meets your individual needs.

 There are a few ways to get a WordPress theme.
 You can get a free one from the WordPress.org repository, you can buy one from a third-part seller or marketplace, or if you really want to go crazy, you can create your own or hire a designer to create one for you.

 The easiest (and cheapest) way to get a WordPress theme is by installing a free one from the theme repository on WordPress.org:

 There are thousands of themes to choose from, and just because they’re free doesn’t necessarily mean they’re inferior to premium themes.
 Some are definitely better than others, but there’s a nice rating system that should help you identify the best options.